OpenHistoricalDataMap/SensorRDF/README.md

 # SensorRDF

-The SensorRDF parser allows you to convert unstructured sensor data to the standardized RDF format.
+The SensorRDF parser allows you to download and convert unstructured sensor data to the standardized RDF format.
 At the moment, only the openSenseMap API is implemented as a data source.
-However, this project is meant to be a template for accessing different APIs and collect their data.
+However, this project is meant to be a template for accessing different APIs.

 ## Getting Started